ZepplinCore-Development/Zeppelin-Craft/README.md

 Download the launcher from the releases window.
 Place the launcher in the WoW_Directory with you Wow.EXE file.
 Run the launcher.
+It will automatically download and apply patch-z.mpq (changes patch), before starting the game.

 # 6. Optional Download the HD MPQ Patches
 These patches provide an upgraded UI and graphic models used in later versions of the game.